KDarknezz/KDarknezz/README.md

 ##  Right Now

-- Im still need to learn new skills
+- Im still need to learn new skills to find the one i Truly love
-- Learn, How to not breaking things
+- Learning from past mistakes
 - trying not to hurt others Feelings
 - try not to give up in life
 - wondering how to pass my exam.